 Loot-bag ideas: flying saucers, toques, gloves, cocoa mix

 Have a little sports lover on your hands?
 Try a basketball- or football-themed party.
-Send playoff-game-style invitations, play mini versions of the games or break out the Wii or XBox Kinect.
+Send playoff-game-style invitations, play mini versions of the games or break out an interactive video game.

 A chili bar with lots of DIY toppings is a fun food idea.